peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Finds the constant π, the circumference of a circle divided by its diameter.

 * `EDecimal Plus(EContext ctx)`<br>
- Rounds this object's value to a given precision, using the given rounding mode and range of exponent, and also converts negative zero to positive zero.
+ Rounds this object's value to the specified precision, using the specified rounding mode and range of exponent, and also converts negative zero to positive zero.

 * `EDecimal Pow(int exponentSmall)`<br>
- Raises this object's value to the given exponent.
+ Raises this object's value to the specified exponent.

 * `EDecimal Pow(int exponentSmall,
  EContext ctx)`<br>
- Raises this object's value to the given exponent.
+ Raises this object's value to the specified exponent.

 * `EDecimal Pow(EDecimal exponent)`<br>
- Raises this object's value to the given exponent, using unlimited precision.
+ Raises this object's value to the specified exponent, using unlimited precision.

 * `EDecimal Pow(EDecimal exponent,
  EContext ctx)`<br>
- Raises this object's value to the given exponent.
+ Raises this object's value to the specified exponent.

 * `EInteger Precision()`<br>
  Finds the number of digits in this number's significand.